DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-5-induction-tutor-materials.md

 - a step that pupils often miss, how can you remind them of this?
 - an example you can use to prompt pupil thinking?

-5. Share this example from a Biology lesson.
+5. Share this example from a biology lesson.

 > Ms Smith is teaching about cells.
 In her planning she identifies that pupils often get confused over the cell wall and the cell membrane.
 This is a common misconception.